ArcovanBreda/CEConvDL2/blogpost.md

 \tag{11}
 $$

 with $f(x)_{h,s,v}$ indicating the respective hue, saturation, or value at pixel value $x$ in input image $f$. [[5]](#main) applies this transformation on the kernel made possible by the use of the inverse of the rotation matrix.
-However, in hue space a shift is defined as a translation, which alleviates the problem of reprojection but is a non-linear operation, and therefore: <!-- I thought the modulo was the problem not the addition-->
+However, in hue space a shift is defined as a translation modulo $2\pi$, which alleviates the problem of reprojection but is a non-linear operation, and therefore we cannot apply the transformation directly on the kernel:

 $$
 \[H_n(k)f\] (x) \cdot \psi(y) \neq f(x) \cdot \[H_n(-k)\psi\](y)
 \tag{12}
 $$

 To see this difference some models are trained in which the kernels are naively shifted as if they were an image and compared to models in which the shift is applied to the images.
-Shifting the image is done following the approach of [[10]](#lifting), which shows that transforming the signal instead of the kernel <!--is indeed possible and that these operations are--> is equivalent when restricted to the group and standard convolution.
-This allows for more general transformations than using the group correlation of [[1]](#group_convs).
+Shifting the image is done following the approach of [[10]](#lifting) using the semigroup correlation.
+In standard group convolutions, the change of variable needed to apply the group transformation to the kernel requires an inverse which is not always available in a semigroup.
+Therefore [[10]](#lifting) applies the action to the signal (image)  allowing for more general transformation that can change pixel values instead of using the group correlation of [[1]](#group_convs) that can only change pixel locations.

 We can now define the group $G = \\mathbb{Z}^2 \\times H_n$ as the product of the 2D integers translation group and the HSV hue shift group.
 With $\\%$ as the modulo operator and $\\mathcal{L}_{t, m}$ defining a translation and hue shift: